 |Housing Options:||Apartment||Minimum GPA:||3.0|

 *NOTE: The application to the University of Cape Town is earlier than the WMU deadline.
-Please have your applications to UCT completed by Sept 30 to ensure full consideration.
-Apply through this link: applyonline.uct.ac.za*
+Please have your WMU study abroad application completed by Oct 1 to ensure full consideration.
+The Cape Town application is due by Oct 15 and can be accessed at this link: applyonline.uct.ac.za*

 Back to Top